HStranger/learngit/readme.txt

+﻿git is free software.
-﻿git is a good tool.
+git is a distributed version control system.